OohBleh/OohBleh.github.io/_posts/2022-2-26-losing-seed.md

 While I am optimistic that this seed is unwinnable, proving it would require fully simulating several combats.

-It became clear to me that in order to find a suitable seed, one which does not require brute force calculations and much casework, I would need to also force the player to fight a buffed Lagavulin on floor $$6$$.
+It became clear to me that in order to find a suitable seed, one which does not require brute force calculations and much casework, I would need to also force the player to fight a buffed Lagavulin on floor $$6$$, as is the case with Arbiter's seed.
 Originally, the map constraint $$\mathcal{M}$$ allows only $$1$$ in $$\sim 15,000$$ seeds through.
 For a forced burning elite with no shops or rest sites beforehand (call this filter $$\mathcal{B}$$), only $$1$$ in every $$\sim 225,000$$ seeds passes through.

-After finishing a search through the first $$10$$ trillions seeds, making many adjustments along the way, it was time for a new approach.
+This search ran through the first $$10$$ trillions seeds in one to two weeks of frequent breaks and chaznges to search parameters,.
+It was time for a new approach.

 ### the GPU seed farm

 After several helpful conversations with gamerpuppy, they sent me a version of the [CUDA](https://en.wikipedia.org/wiki/CUDA) code used for finding incredible [Pandora's Box boss swaps](https://docs.google.com/spreadsheets/d/1A3oW0tgInXa3h5azNoES4PQsTy-VdLFvDmn_CIUrbJE).
 In short, CUDA gives the programmer direct access to the GPU's virtual instruction set and parallel computational capability, allowing for simultaneous computation with tens of thousands of [threads](https://en.wikipedia.org/wiki/Multithreading_(computer_architecture)), if ran on a state-of-the-art GPU.

-To optimize performance, we feed in the most efficient constraints into CUDA: $$\mathcal{N}$$ and $$\mathcal{C}(5)$$.
+To optimize performance, we feed in the most efficient constraints into CUDA: $$\mathcal{N}$$ and $$\mathcal{C}(5)$$ and take special care to minimize slowdown caused by [branching](https://en.wikipedia.org/wiki/Branch_(computer_science)).
 Any seeds that pass these filters get written to a text file which can later be fed through the C++ program for further analysis.

 To understand the strength of the card reward filter, consider the following set of Silent cards: